KhaleelKhan/tu-darmstadt-latex-thesis/README.md

 ## Acknowledgements

-Clemens v.
+- Clemens v.
 Loewenich and Johannes Werner for creating the tud classes.
+- Mirco Zeiss for creating the original repo with readme.